Category: content-right

 in memorium

-Gary Violette was a huge supporter of the mural and I painted brothers by a way of a small thank you.
+Gary Violette was a huge supporter of the mural and I painted the well beloved brothers by a way of a small thank you.

 artist, Chris Cart